google-marketing-solutions/ga-mp-uploader/README.md

 To see what is allowed, you can check the [payload](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference?client_type=firebase#payload) documentation here, which contains links to further details, e.g. to [this page](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference/events) listing which fields are allowed inside an _event_ to be uploaded.
 By default, the template assumes that [_purchase_](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference/events#purchase) events are to be transmitted (see _Event name_ in [Base Configuration](#base-configuration)).

 For verification of an example payload, you can use the [Event Builder](https://ga-dev-tools.google/ga4/event-builder/).

+> **Note**: The schema listing does not provide information on relationships between values, like the fact that "items" is an array that allows for several products to be reported, or "address" is also one allowing for several addresses.

 ## User Configuration